-CEPT supports the development of the definition of tolerances limited to the orbital characteristics below of non-GSO space stations in FSS, BSS and MSS identifying a "notified orbital plane":
+WRC-23 Agenda item 7, Topic A (1/2) Tolerances for non-GSO orbital characteristics CEPT position CEPT supports the development of the definition of tolerances limited to the orbital characteristics below of non-GSO space stations in FSS, BSS and MSS identifying a "notified orbital plane":

-- the inclination of the orbital plane; - the altitude of the apogee of the orbit of the space station; - the altitude of the perigee of the orbit of the space station, except in the case of HEO orbits.

-CEPT supports the development of these tolerances only for FSS, BSS and MSS systems subject to Resolution 35 (WRC-19) in the context of ITU regulatory procedures such as BIU, BBIU and the milestone-based approach.
+- the inclination of the orbital plane, - the altitude of the apogee of the orbit of the space station, - the altitude of the perigee of the orbit of the space station, except in the case of HEO orbits CEPT supports the development of these tolerances only for FSS, BSS and MSS systems subject to Resolution 35 (WRC-19) in the context of ITU regulatory procedures such as BIU, BBIU and the milestone-based approach.
 In the absence of such tolerances, it is unclear whether the requirements of Resolution 35 (WRC-19) are met.
 CEPT supports, except under No. 11.44C and 11.49.2, that tolerances could be temporarily exceeded for a short period of time to permit rephasing of satellites in an orbit-plane after a launch of new non-GSO space stations.

+WRC-23 Agenda item 7, Topic A (2/2) Tolerances for non-GSO orbital characteristics CEPT position (cont.)
 CEPT supports appropriate regulatory consequences under Nos.
 11.44C, 11.49.2 and 11.51 for frequency assignments to non-GSO space stations that do not maintain these to-be-developed orbital tolerances.

-CEPT does not support methods permitting notifying administrations to self-declare the expected orbital altitude and inclination variations.

-CEPT supports defining orbital tolerances such that the operation of non-GSO systems within those tolerances does not adversely impact the interference environment of other networks, systems and services.
+CEPT does not support methods permitting notifying administrations to self-declare the expected orbital altitude and inclination variations CEPT supports defining orbital tolerances such that the operation of non-GSO systems within those tolerances does not adversely impact the interference environment of other networks, systems and services.
 CEPT supports for all networks to align their notified orbital characteristics with deployed orbital characteristics without regulatory implication subject to a maximum difference allowed between the notified and deployed orbital characteristics of the satellite system.

-CEPT supports an accurate definition of a circular/elliptical orbit through the parameters required in Appendix 4, namely the distance between the perigee or apogee and the centre of the Earth.
+CEPT supports an accurate definition of a circular/elliptical orbit through the parameters required in Appendix 4 namely the distance between the perigee or apogee and the centre of the Earth.

-The Sub Working Group 5C1 reviewed all input contributions and started to discuss the different options.
-No significant progress has been achieved for the time being.

-The meeting should discuss and agree on the principles associated with tolerances

-TOPIC B: NON-GSO BIU POST-MILESTONE PROCEDURE

-CEPT POSITION ON TOPIC B
+WRC-23 Agenda item 7, Topic B (1/2)

+Non-GSO BIU post-milestone procedure

+CEPT position

 CEPT supports the adoption of a new Resolution to replace resolves 19 of Resolution 35 (WRC-19) at WRC-23 suppressing resolves 19 of Resolution 35 (WRC-19) and leaving the rest of the Resolution 35 (WRC-19) as is otherwise.
 CEPT supports a decision at this WRC to give administrations a more stable regulatory framework to adapt their launch strategies to these new rules after their 3rd Milestone, which will take place mainly from 2027 onwards.

-CEPT supports a regulatory solution aligning the post milestone procedures in this new Resolution with No. 11.49 and Resolution 35 (WRC-19) allowing some operational flexibilities:

-Possibility to operate a minimum 95% of the number of satellites notified in the MIFR without regulatory impact for constellations with more than 50 satellites.

-Possibility to operate less than 95% of the number of satellites notified in the MIFR for a maximum period of 3 years without regulatory impact for constellations with more than 50 satellites.
-(A suspension process analogue to the GSO case is proposed.)

-Considering the process to duly notify the Bureau based on similar regulatory mechanism as in No. 11.49
+CEPT supports a regulatory solution aligning the post milestone procedures in this new Resolution with No. 11.49 and Resolution 35 (WRC-19) allowing some operational flexibilities: - Possibility to operate a minimum 95% of the number of satellites notified in the MIFR without regulatory impact for constellations with more than 50 satellites. - Possibility to operate less than 95% of the number of satellites notified in the MIFR for a maximum period of 3 years without regulatory impact for constellations with more than 50 satellites.
+(A suspension process analogue to the GSO case is proposed.) - Considering the process to duly notify the Bureau based on similar regulatory mechanism as in No. 11.49.